 However, since Jesus is primarily addressing believers in this sermon, i.e., those who have placed their faith in Christ, this purity of heart must refer to more than the positional sense of being pure in heart.
 It must refer to the ongoing purity of heart throughout the Christian life—a heart free from all pollution!

 Principle # 2: Continually ask God to give us a pure heart.

 It is impossible to maintain a pure heart on our own.
-Left to our own, all we are prone to do is to continuously defile our hearts.
+Left to our own, all we are prone to do is defile our hearts continuously.
 That’s why like David, we too must constantly cry out as he did in Psalm 51:10, “Create in me a pure heart, O God, and renew a steadfast spirit within me.”
-It was a cry for a pure heart—a heart free from all pollutions.
+It was a cry for a pure heart—a heart free from all pollution.
 A heart that keeps God as the center and ruthlessly removes all competing forces.
 Only God, through the Holy Spirit, can accomplish that in our hearts.
 That’s why we have to keep asking him.

 Living in an entertainment-saturated culture has caused us to be numb to the things that matter.
 Our entertainment choices, the places we want to visit, the things we want to buy, and the careers we want to have all reveal our hearts’ condition.

 Theologian D.A.
 Carson poses questions that I think get to the heart of this soul searching.